 Function of Flash-Forward

 Flash-forward enables a writer to give logical explanations to the actions of the characters in a narrative.
-The character’s actions make more sense to the readers – after having developed a greater understanding of the character and the character’s personality.
+The character’s actions make more sense to the readers after having developed a greater understanding of the character and the his or her personality.